 Re-watching The Clone Wars as a father has provided new context for character relationships and the omnipresent threat to the galactic status quo.
-As well as presenting the infamous Clone Wars on screen, the animated series also served as prelude to Anakin’s fall to the dark side.
-In all those episodes, audiences can see glimpses of the darkness and warring emotions lingering just under the surface.
-In amongst these moments, though, are stronger signs of the caring, determined and loving individual that would have made him a good father were it not for politics, his passions and duty to the Jedi Order.
+As well as presenting the eponymous conflict on screen, the animated series also served as prelude to Anakin’s fall to the dark side.
+In all those episodes, we can see glimpses of the darkness and warring emotions lingering just beneath the surface.
+In amongst these moments, though, are stronger signs of a caring, devoted and loving individual who would have made a good father were it not for politics, his passions and duty to the Jedi Order.

 Anakin is thrust into the father figure role after being charged with a young Padawan by Master Yoda.
 At first the plucky little upstart Ahsoka Tano is constantly at odds with her new master, the similar streaks of their personalities repelling like magnets.
 Soon both are learning from one another, complementing flaws whilst highlighting others.

 Anakin was granted a Padawan to teach him responsibility and humility, yes, but also to let go of his attachments.
 Though Ahsoka leans on Anakin, learns from and respects him, it soon became clear that Anakin needed her far more than she needed him.
 So when Ahsoka turns her back on the Jedi Order, it’s as if Anakin has lost a daughter.

 What had already been a highly emotional scene took on potent new meaning with a daughter of my own.
 Ahsoka walking away from the Jedi Order was her leaving home moment, where she strides out into the world to forge her own path and not the one laid out by others.
 It beautifully embodies Yoda’s astute advice to Luke in The Last Jedi (which we have lovingly adopted as our tagline) – “We are what they grow beyond.
 That is the true burden of all masters”.